SUMMARY: how to act against Airport expansion

 7. join and invent direct actions based on events designed to keep opposition to Airport expansion in the public eye.
 We’ll post news of these.

 Please contact us on firstname.lastname@example.org with any queries

 ‘Letter to New Councillors’ (This is a link to points you can include in your letter)

 Email addresses for North Somerset councillors can be found at http://www.n-somerset.gov.uk/…/find-y…/list-of-councillors/…

 Copy in your local MP

 Go to https://www.theyworkforyou.com to find your MP’s email address.

-North Somerset Council contacts
+North Somerset Council postal contact if website closes

 Write to: Planning Department, North Somerset Council, Town Hall, Walliscote Grove Road, Weston super Mare BS23 1UJ

 The increasing number of village discussion groups is a huge step forward in rural communications.
 Please provide links to our website from you own local group and draw attention to anything from our website you find interesting.
 And of course please share our website and facebook links as widely as possible on your own networks.